open-forest-observatory/ofo-argo/README.md

 <br/>
 <br/>

-### Github action to rebuild logging docker image
+#### Github action to rebuild logging docker image

-workflow that rebuilds this container if changes have been made at all in the repo.
-This workflow is in the directory `.github/workflows`.
+There is github action workflow that rebuilds the logging docker image if any changes have been made at all in the repo.
+This workflow is in the directory `.github/workflows`. **The workflow is currently disabled in the 'Actions' section of the repository.**

 <br/>
 <br/>
 <br/>